R/getvalues.brick.at.depth.R

 vector of layer thickness

 a 'Raster' containing the number of soil laver just over the bedrock.
-Default is NULL
+Default is NULL and is then calculated.

-, it verifies that function is working correctly.
+logical.
+Default is FALSE.
+If it is TRUE, it verifies that function is working correctly.

 further argument